 Let’s have a look at the St George’s clearing interview – it is likely to be the same as the interview done earlier in the year.
+Please note this article was written for 2019 entry.
+Please check the medical school website for updates.
 Public information is available at: -

 We are told there are up to 8 stations, with each being 5 minutes in duration.
 This is shorter than usual and therefore you will need to able to answer questions on the spot with almost no time for thought or reflection.
+They give you a significant amount of information about the interview on their web site.
 They tell you key competencies being assessed are: -

 Academic ability and intellect